appwrite/appwrite/CONTRIBUTING.md

 ### User Interface

-Appwrite UI is built with two frameworks [Svelte](https://svelte.dev/) and [Svelte Kit](https://kit.svelte.dev/).
-You can refer the repo [Appwrite-Console](https://github.com/appwrite/console) to learn and explore.
-Appwrite is using [Pink](https://github.com/appwrite/pink) for CSS.
+Appwrite's UI is built with [Svelte](https://svelte.dev/), [Svelte Kit](https://kit.svelte.dev/), and the [Pink Design](https://github.com/appwrite/pink) component library.
+You can find the source code in the [Appwrite Console](https://github.com/appwrite/console) repository.

-To contribute to the UI, head over to the [Contribution Guide](https://github.com/appwrite/console/blob/main/CONTRIBUTING.md)
+To contribute to the UI, head to the [Contribution Guide](https://github.com/appwrite/console/blob/main/CONTRIBUTING.md) of Appwrite Console.

 ### Get Started